 Or may be not!

 Elsewhere, the FAA lays out the requirements for Amateur built aircraft – which makes it look like they will allow people to build their own planes.
-But read the details: few individuals may qualify for their >50% build requirement.
+But read the details: few individuals may qualify for their >50% build requirement (this is a concern of many).
 That’s because most home builders design and construct airframes – but under this rule, you might be expected to develop from scratch your own lithium polymer battery chemistry, your own semiconductors and microcontrollers, your own servers, your own motors, your own transmitters and receivers – because if you do not do this you may not achieve the >50% build requirement.

 The FAA seems to be banning future home built model aircraft – and prefer instead to allow only the assembly of certified, pre-manufactured kits.
 They say on page 174 that they’d like to eventually end their FRIA “reservations” for existing model aircraft to be flown.